 (c) Freeboard deck mark.
-A vessel assigned two gross and two net tonnages which has more than one deck and no load line mark assigned must have a mark on each side of the vessel with the same dimensions and location as the freeboard deck line mark under §42.13-20 of this chapter, except that the mark must be located directly above the tonnage mark.
+A vessel assigned two gross and two net register tonnages which has more than one deck and no load line mark assigned must have a mark on each side of the vessel with the same dimensions and location as the freeboard deck line mark under §42.13-20 of this chapter, except that the mark must be located directly above the tonnage mark.

 (d) The line of the second deck.
-The line of the second deck must not be marked on the side of the vessel.
+The line of the second deck must not be marked on the side of the vessel, except in the case of a freeboard deck line mark placed at the location of the second deck if the second deck is the actual freeboard deck for purposes of a vessel's load line assignment.